-- A single location may have multiple state annotations, if that location represents multiple states of a state space. - Each argument of a state annotation represents either an automaton with its current location, or a variable with its current value. - There can be any number of arguments (including no arguments), as models may have any number of automata and variables. - The name of the argument must be the absolute name of the corresponding automaton or variable. - Argument values, and parts of argument values (in case of containers), must be literals of type bool, int, real, string, tuple, list, set, or dict.
+- A single location may have multiple state annotations, if that location represents multiple states of a state space. - Each argument of a state annotation represents either an automaton with its current location, or a variable with its current value. - There can be any number of arguments (including no arguments), as models may have any number of automata and variables. - The arguments may be in any order. - The name of the argument must be the absolute name of the corresponding automaton or variable. - Argument values, and parts of argument values (in case of containers), must be literals of type bool, int, real, string, tuple, list, set, or dict.
 This implies that the values must be statically evaluable, and that evaluating an argument value must not result in an evaluation error. - If at least one location in an automaton has at least one state annotation, all other locations in that same automaton must also have at least one state annotation, as all these locations should then represent a least one state from the state space. - Different state annotations on the same or different locations of a single automaton must have the same number of arguments, the arguments must have the same names, and the values of arguments with matching names must have compatible types (ignoring ranges), as they should represent states from the same state space.
+The arguments don't have to be in the same order.